Departmental Notes

 LEARNING HOURS may vary.

-NOTE Also offered online.
-Consult Arts and Science Online.
-Learning Hours may vary.
+NOTE Also offered online, consult Arts and Science Online (Learning Hours may vary).

-NOTE Also offered online.
-Consult Arts and Science Online.
+NOTE Also offered online, consult Arts and Science Online.

-NOTE Also offered at the Bader International Study Centre, Herstmonceux.
+NOTE Also offered at Bader College, UK.

 NOTE Students must complete an application and be invited for an interview in the spring to be eligible for this fall term course.
 During the fall term, students will be responsible for facilitating 2-3 PSYC 100 tutorials per week as part of their teaching practicum.